Max Brallier

-Max Brallier (born September 8, 1983) is a children's book author and has written more than 30 books.
+Max Brallier (born September 8, 1983) is an American children's book author and has written more than 30 books.
 He is best known for his New York Times bestselling series The Last Kids on Earth, which has been made into a TV series by Netflix.

 Personal life and education

 Max Brallier was born on September 8, 1983 in Belmont, Massachusetts.
 He moved to Pittsburgh, Pennsylvania when he was 4.
 He moved to Reading, Massachusetts in third grade in 1991, where he attended Joshua Eaton Elementary School.
 He then attended Parker Middle School, on which the middle school in The Last Kids on Earth is based.
 He graduated from Reading Memorial High School in 2001 and then Ithaca College in 2005 with a degree in film.

 As a child he liked David Macaulay and Where's Waldo books.
 His favorite book of all time is Bart Simpson's Guide to Life.

 He has one daughter, Lila, with his wife, Alyse.